pietrotavares/simbiose-notes/tech/Getting Started with Data, by Simbiose.md

 2.3.**Predictive Analysis**:<br/>
 Diagnostic Analysis are somewhat "derived" from Descriptive Analysis, that is, some event must happen first (and we must acknowledge it via Descriptive Analysis) for us to, then, perform Diagnostic Analysis.<br/>
 Predictive Analysis, however, doesn't depend on "past events".
 Therefore, it can 'foresee' future events (that may have never occurred before).<br/>
+Examples of **Predictive Analysis**: Will soy prices rise or fall next month?
+How strong will the upcoming Atlantic hurricane season be?
+Can be enhanced with Machine Learning algorithms.
+2.4. **Prescriptive Analysis**:<br/>
+Instead of just 'foreseeing' the future, the goal of this analysis is to provide us with an action (or a set of actions) in order to make some tangible event happen.<br/>
+Example of **Prescriptive Analysis**: What actions should be taken in order to grow the company's revenue by 10% in the next quarter?<br/>
+Can be enhanced with Machine Learning algorithms.
+### In-depth
+3. A **Machine Learning algorithm** can be defined as: some set of algorithms, statistical functions and heuristics applied to (1) classify existing data and (2) discover what characteristics of each record contributed to the result.<br/>
+4. Feeding data into a machine learning algorithm is called **modeling**.
+After doing it, we can say that **our data has been modeled**.<br/>
+4.1. **Unsupervised learning**: Algorithms that don't leverage values from past data to learn from (e.g., *clustering* algorithms).<br/>
+4.2. **Supervised learning**: Algorithms that learn how the previous results were achieved and tries to guess similar results for future (or simulated) records.
+4.2.1 **Linear regression**: Algorithms that try to model the association of two variables, so having one of them is possible to predict the other.<br/>
+4.2.2. **Logistic regression**: Algorithms that learn how old records were classified and guesses future classifications for new records.<br/>
+5. **Data Visualization**:<br/>
+Encompasses representing data and it's relationships in a graphical way.
+Ideally, it should also communicate key aspects of data in an intuitive and effective way.<br/>
+The goal of data visualization is to make data analysis more palatable, easily presented and, therefore, more actionable.<br/>
+Examples of **visualizations**: *timelines*, *distributions*, *correlations* (e.g., *scatter plots*), *part-to-whole* (e.g., *pie charts*)<br/>
+6. **Technology for analytics**:<br/>
+Don't forget the main objective behind all this: **to become data-driven**.
+In light of this objective, providing a space where data is (centrally) available will help tremendously in developing a **data-driven culture**.<br/>
+That's why a **central storage for data** (usually geared towards to Analytics, like an OLAP database) is essential.
+However, there is more than one option for a central storage and choosing the most appropriate one is vital.<br/>
+This choice will depend mostly on the structure of your data and there's no rule of thumb.
+But there is a general guideline: **Data Warehouses** for mostly structured data and **Data Lakes** for mostly unstructured data.<br/><br/>
+6.1. **Data Warehouse (DW)**:<br/>
+Data is superficially **transformed and prepared when loaded**, therefore being ready/trustworthy for analysis.<br/>
+6.1.1. **Physical DW**:<br/>
+This implementation consists of **putting a new database in place**, by buying/renting hardware and copying data to it etc.<br/>
+You get a single-purpose and centralized facility for all your analytics needs but it's not cheap.
+6.1.2. **Logical DW**:<br/>
+Think of this implementation as an '*API Gateway* for databases'.
+It's not a storage.
+It **is a catalog that links the data you want to 'where it is'**.<br/>
+With a physical DW you'd ask "give me this data".
+With a logical DW you'd ask, instead, "where is this data located, so I can go there fetch it?".<br/>
+It's way cheaper than building a physical DW but it will increase the workloads over the databases (that are already processing application requests).<br/><br/>
+6.2 **Data Lake**:<br/>
+<br/><br/>
+6.3. **Data Lakehouse**:<br/>